-All volunteers are required to sign our Volunteer Acknowledgement form.
+All volunteers are required to fill out a waiver of liability.
 Volunteers under the age of 18 or volunteers using the power of attorney must have a parent or guardian sign for them.
-New volunteers will be prompted to sign the Volunteer Acknowledgement form when they log into their Engage account.
-Volunteers under 18 will need a parent or guardian to sign a release for them.
+You can find the waiver at fcgov.com/volunteer or with your supervisor.

-Dependent on Position Duties
+Dependent on Job Duties